intel/pmem-csi/README.md

 ### Software required

-So far, the early development and verification has mostly been carried out on qemu-emulated NVDIMMs, with brief testing on a system having real 2x256 GB of persistent memory
+Early development and verification was performed on qemu-emulated NVDIMMs, with brief testing on a system having actual persistent memory of 2x256 GB.

-Build has been verified on a system described below.
+The build was verified on the system described below:

 * Host: Dell Poweredge R620, distro: openSUSE Leap 15.0, kernel 4.12.14, qemu 2.11.2
 * Host: Dell Poweredge R620, distro: openSUSE Tumbleweed, kernel 4.18.8, qemu 2.12.1, 3.0.0
 * Guest: VM: 32GB RAM, 8 vCPUs, Ubuntu 18.04.1 server, kernel 4.15.0
 * VM config originally created by libvirt/GUI (also doable using virt-install CLI), with configuration changes made directly in VM-config xml file to emulate pair of NVDIMMs backed by host file.

 > **NOTE about hugepages:**
-> Emulated nvdimm appears not fully working if the VM is configured to use Hugepages.
-With Hugepages configured, no data survives guest reboots, nothing is ever written into backing store file in host.
+> Emulated NVDIMM appears not fully working if the VM is configured to use Hugepages.
+With Hugepages configured, no data survives guest reboots and nothing is ever written into backing store file in host.
 Configured backing store file is not even part of command line options to qemu.
 Instead of that, there is some dev/hugepages/libvirt/... path which in reality remains empty in host.

 ### maxMemory